 I maintain the EauZone (eauzone.blogspot.com) as a centralized location for general class information, including assignments.
 It also contains an easy-to-reference archive of the course work.
 In addition, this website will be the location of the course's eReader (eR).
 These Web articles may be required to complete some assignments.
 You will utilize this site, not Canvas, for most course information.

-On the homepage, click on "ENGL 1A: A Menu of Ideas" under "Fall 2020 Courses" to be routed to our course's page.
+On the homepage, click on "ENGL 1A: Don't Call It a Comeback-The '90s Revisited" under "Fall 2020 Courses" to be routed to our course's page.